Think Those Miller Moths Are Everywhere? You'll Be Seeing More Of Them

 “It’s been below average for the last four years, so people have kind of forgot about them,” he said.
 “An average year means some people will be bothered by them and some won’t.
 In a bad year, everybody is bothered.”

-Peairs says the moths originate in fields across eastern Colorado, Kansas and Nebraska and migrate west to spend the summer feeding on flowering plants in the mountains.
+Peairs says the moths originate in fields across eastern Colorado, Kansas and Nebraska and migrate west to spend the summer feeding on flowering plants in the mountains and can be quite harmful to crops.

 He says if Front Range residents are seeing more of the pesky bugs it’s because of drier conditions this year compared to last, reducing the number of blooming flowers.